Serial killer in Kasur: Pakistan city grieves for its girls

 Laiba had been raped and murdered.
 And she wasn't the only one.

-On Tuesday, authorities in the Pakistani city of Kasur in eastern Punjab province announced they'd arrested a 24-year-old man, named only as Imran, who is accused of attacking and raping nine girls under the age of 11.
-Only two survived.
+On Tuesday, authorities in the Pakistani city of Kasur in eastern Punjab province announced they'd arrested a 24-year-old man, named only as Imran, who is accused of attacking and raping eight girls under the age of 11.

 "The first phase of our investigation is now over.
 We have arrested this horrific creature," Punjab Chief Minister Shehbaz Sharif said at a press conference Tuesday.